 Data Sources.
-I draw a 10% random sample of workers from the U.S. Census Bureau's Longitudinal Employer-Household Dynamics (LEHD) Snapshot 2021, which offers labor outcome variables for each employer-employee pair.6 LEHD is sourced from the UI wage records, recording any job with positive annual earnings across all four quarters.
-The data starts from the 1990s for most states, with Maryland data dating back to 1985, and extends up to the first quarter of 2022.
-This employer-employee matched data contains three advantages.
-First, it allows for distinguishing between layoffs and hiring, a distinction not available with firm-level employment data.
-Second, it provides granular observations that avoid aggregating the compositional change of workers within firms.
-Third, it includes firm identifiers, facilitating integration with datasets on the firm side.
+I draw a 10% random sample of workers from the U.S. Census Bureau's Longitudinal Employer-Household Dynamics (LEHD) Snapshot 2021, which offers data for each employer-employee pair.
+LEHD is sourced from the UI wage records, recording any job with positive annual earnings across all four quarters.
+The data starts in the 1990s for most states, with Maryland data dating back to 1985, and extends up to the first quarter of 2022.
+Using employer-employee matched data has three advantages.
+First, it allows for distinguishing between layoffs and hiring, a distinction often not available in firm-level employment data.
+Second, it provides granular observations and helps avoid bias from the compositional changes of workers within firms.
+Third, it includes firm identifiers, facilitating merging with datasets on the firm side.